Shilohjones194/readMeGenerator/README.md

 # ReadMeGenerator

 ## Description
-Through the commandline I can create a quick and easy way to get a ReadMe for a REPO.
+Through the command line, you can create a README page quickly and easy.

 ## Developer-Profile:
 * GitHub: [Shilohjones194](https://github.com/Shilohjones194)